asierbikandi/visual_sgraphs/README.md

 Once you have installed the required dependencies and configured the parameters, you are ready to run **vS-Graphs**!
 Follow the steps below to get started:

 1. Start a core node using `roscore`
-2. Source vS-Graphs and run it by `roslaunch orb_slam3_ros vsgraphs_rgbd.launch [2>/dev/null]`.
+2. Source vS-Graphs and run it by `roslaunch vs_graphs vsgraphs_rgbd.launch [2>/dev/null]`.
 It will automatically run the vS-Graphs core and the semantic segmentation module for **building component** (walls and ground surfaces) recognition.
 3. (Optional) If you intend to detect **structural elements** (rooms and corridors) too, run the cluster-based solution using `roslaunch voxblox_skeleton skeletonize_map_vsgraphs.launch 2>/dev/null`.

    - In this case, you need to source `voxblox` with a `--extend` command, and then launch the framework: